 If I don't make Orchesis, what are the other opportunities for dance at UNI?

 Orchesis is only one of the dance companies at UNI.
 Anyone may join IDT Dance Company without audition.
 Repertory Dance Theatre is another option for dancers interested in art dance.
 RDT has no audition requirement, but instructor permission is necessary to join.
 If you are interested in dance classes, the dance program offers a variety of art, folk, ballroom, composition, production and improvisation classes, and the student-run Movement Outlet series.

 When and where are auditions?

 Auditions are held at the end of the previous spring semester for the fall semester and after Thanksgiving for the spring semester.
 An audition waiver is based on a dancer successfully auditioning and being accepted as a full Orchesis member for two FULL years.
 Dancers who successfully audition in the spring for the fall semester are accepted into Orchesis for one full year.
-Those who audition for the spring semester are accepted for the spring semester only and will need to audition again for the next fall semester and then again for one more fall semester to fulfill the two year requirement (four regular semesters).
+Those who audition for spring semester are accepted for spring semester only and will need to reaudition for the next fall semester and again for another fall semester to fulfill the two-year requirement (four regular semesters).
 The spring audition is also an opportunity for apprentices to audition for full membership.
 Auditions are held in the WRC rooms 185/187 (the dance studio).